lib-static/howto/howtos/clonegithubrepo.md

 ### Step 3: Above the files in your repository, select "Clone or Download" on the right-hand side.
 {% include bootstrap/figure.md img="/github/github_cloneordownloadbutton.png" caption="The Clone or Download Button" alt="Locating the clone or download button" %}

-- A small box will apper under the button.
+- A small box will appear under the button.
 Select "Open in Desktop"
 {% include bootstrap/figure.md img="/github/github_openindesktop.png" caption="Opening repository in GitHub desktop" alt="Opening repository in GitHub desktop" %}

 - Another box will appear that will allow to choose where the cloned files will be stored on your computer.
 Once you've selected that, click the "clone" button.